DeKalb County United

-Dekalb County United is a semi-professional men's soccer club based out of DeKalb, Illinois.
-The team currently competes in the Midwest Premier League, and plays home games at the NIU Soccer and Track & Field Complex.
+Dekalb County United is a semi-professional soccer club based out of DeKalb, Illinois.
+The men's team currently competes in the Midwest Premier League, and plays home games at the NIU Soccer and Track & Field Complex, while their women's team competes in United Women's Soccer.

 History

 DeKalb County United was founded in 2017 by DeKalb area natives.
 The club was established in order to unite the communities of DeKalb County and surrounding areas through soccer.
 Though the club is relatively new to the area, its members, fans, and staff have been dedicated to making an impact both on the pitch, and in their local community.
 The club made an introduction to the local public when they held a jersey reveal party at a local bar and grille.

 In April 2017, the club was decided to be not-for-profit, and as such assembled a Board of Directors, which consisted of the team's founders John and Jenny Hall, Colby Newquist, Brian VanBuren and Steve Duran.